Cutting Through the Noise

 – Steve Jobs

-In Post-Truth and On Disinformation, Lee McIntyre writes:
+Finally, in Post-Truth and On Disinformation, Lee McIntyre advocates for repetition of the truth:

 “…simply telling the truth can have a powerful effect.
 The truth can be an effective weapon against disinformation, but it has to be told – loudly and repeatedly – by its allies.
 Truth too needs amplification.”